ooni/ooni.org/content/post/zambia-election-monitoring.md

 OONI’s [*public list of
 measurements*](https://measurements.ooni.torproject.org/).

-OONI processes the above types of data with the aim of deriving meaning from the collected measurements and, specifically, in an attempt to answer the following types of questions:
+The OONI pipeline processes the above types of data with the aim of deriving meaning from the collected measurements and, specifically, in an attempt to answer the following types of questions:

 -   Which types of OONI tests were run?